 Boat mechanics or parts dealers are able to provide you with an isolator, but equally important would be a diagram of where the alternator wire comes off the main motor.
-They are also more than willing to help, expecially if you purchase your isolator from them.
-Here is a diagram of what of a typical installation.
+They are also more than willing to help, especially if you purchase your isolator from them.
+Here is a diagram of a typical installation.
 The following picture shows the actual unit installed in a boat.
 The single post in the middle secures the wire from the alternator.
 The other two wires run to the starter battery and the deep cycle battery positive post respectively.